Workshops

 Background

-The classes provided by SambaYaBamba, run every Tuesday evening.
+The classes provided by SambaYaBamba, run every Wednesday evening.
 Tuition is by Sambayabamba director Roddy Dickson, who has over 20 years of experience in the field and has played and studied in Rio as well as at the highest level in Europe.
 We aim to teach to Brazilian standards and cater to both beginner level and those with musical or drumming experience.
 So whether you're just in it for fun or have serious drumming ambition there will be plenty for you to get to grips with.

 Booking in advance is essential.
 All instruments are provided.
 Please don't worry about turning up by yourself, this is completely normal and you will be welcomed in.
 Classes are for adults of any age.